THE FAILURE THAT NECESSITATES STRUCTURE

 Insight Compliance occurs when research is designed to meet methodological expectations instead of decision requirements.
 It produces decks built to avoid decision pressure, not evidence designed to withstand it.

-WHAT GOVERNANCE ACTUALLY DOES
+WHAT ARCHITECTURE ACTUALLY DOES

 - Is there a real decision that requires resolution?